 Note: Albury Tower controls 'stepped' Class D and C airspace within 30nm of YMAY up to 8500ft.
-There is overlying Class C airspace which steps out to 45DME AY where the Class C LL (Lower Level) increases to 12,500ft.
+There is overlying Class C airspace that steps out to 45DME AY where the Class C LL (Lower Level) increases to 12,500ft.

 You have submitted a Flight Notification (Flight Plan) for the south-westerly flight at 8000ft, which means that you will transit from the Class D airspace into Class C airspace climbing through 4500ft.
-At 30DME AY you will leave controlled airspace and fly part of the enroute IFR-OCTA, but you will still be required to maintain continual two-way contact with Melbourne Centre, since you are IFR.
+At 30DME AY you will leave controlled airspace and fly part of the enroute IFR-OCTA, but you will still be required to maintain continual two-way contact with Melbourne Centre since you are IFR.
 Whilst enroute you will obtain an airways clearance to re-enter controlled airspace as you enter the Melbourne Terminal Area.

 The flight notification details are: